kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

     d.
 Type the command `git init`.

     e.
 Hit the **Enter** key.
-    **NOTE:** You will recieve a notice of initilizing an empty repository.
+    **NOTE**: You will recieve a notice of initilizing an empty repository.
 The files within the "Template_Website" folder still need to be **added** to the repository you just created.

 2. Add files to the repository.
 	a.
 In GitHub Desktop, select **File > Add Local Repository.**